zouharvi/pwesuite/README.md

 ## Development
 ### Notes
-- This project has dependencies which determine usable Python 3 versions, if you don't have admin rights on your system consider configuring this in a docker container.
+- This project has dependencies which determine usable Python 3 versions.
+That dependency currently is panphon2
-- This project requires local admin or sudo privelges depending on your instituion's priveleges policy and so to install epitran you may need to follow a workaround.
+- This project requires local admin or sudo privelges depending on your instituion's priveleges policy and so to install flite, lex_lookup and epitran you may need to follow a workaround.
 This is detailed below.
 - This project is setup with relative directories to maintain portability, to set the top level directory so imports work you will need to export pwesuite's location to path.
 This is detailed below.
 - This code is written to work on Linux or MacOS only.
 - Creating your own copy of the data may not be nessecary as you can instead download the data from huggingface.